Air Fryer Frozen Asparagus

 Do you have to defrost the asparagus before cooking?

-No, the beauty of this recipe is that the asparagus can cook from frozen, making this a great option when you are trying to get a meal on the table fast.
+No, the asparagus can cook from frozen, making this a great option when you are trying to get a meal on the table fast.

 Do you have to preheat the air fryer?

 You do not have to preheat the air fryer, the cooking time reflects a cold air fryer basket.
-If your air fryer is preheated, it likely won’t require as long of a cooking time (take 1-2 minutes off the cooking time indicated in the recipe).
+If your air fryer recommends preheating, keep an eye on the asparagus during the last few minutes of cooking.

 Does the asparagus get crispy?